Political Science

 POLS GU4700 MATH & STATS FOR POLI SCI.
 4.00 points.

 This course presents basic mathematical and statistical concepts that are essential for formal and quantitative analysis in political science research.
 It prepares students for the graduate-level sequence on formal models and quantitative political methodology offered in the department.
 The first half of the course will cover basic mathematics, such as calculus and linear algebra.
 The second half of the course will focus on probability theory and statistics.
 We will rigorously cover the topics that are directly relevant to formal and quantitative analysis in political science such that students can build both intuitions and technical skills.
-There is no prerequisite.
+There is no prerequisite since this course is ordinarily taken by Ph.D. students in their first semester.
 The course is aimed for both students with little exposure to mathematics and those who have taken some courses but wish to gain a more solid foundation.
 NOTE: This course does not satisfy the Political Science Major/Concentration research methods requirement

-This course will cover research methods and research design in political science.
-We will focus on concrete and practical issues of conducting research: picking a topic, generating hypotheses, case selection, measurement issues, designing and conducting experiments, interviews, field work, archival research, coding data and working with data sets, combining quantitative and qualitative methods, etc. The course is designed for several audiences, including: (1) PhD students in Political Science, (2) MAO students undertaking a major research project, and (3) advanced undergrads contemplating an honors thesis, or another major research project
+This course covers research methods and research design in political science.
+We cover concrete and practical issues of conducting research that are useful for all types of empirical political science research: picking a topic, generating hypotheses, case selection, measurement issues, and the ethics of research; with a focus on qualitative and mixed-methods tools such as: interviews, fieldwork, case studies, archival research, ethnographic work, designing and conducting experiments, coding data and working with data sets, combining quantitative and qualitative methods, etc. The course is designed for several audiences in Political Science, including: PhD students MA students undertaking a major research project or intending to continue on to the PhD Advanced undergraduates writing or contemplating an honors thesis, or another major research project

 POLS GU4710 PRINC OF QUANT POL RESEARCH 1.
 4.00 points.